Providing Housing and Support Services in the Community

 Our Women In Transition (WIT) Program provides safe, affordable, transitional housing and intensive support services for single, unaccompanied women facing homelessness.

-WIT is not an emergency shelter but a month-to-month lease where participants pay rent and stay up to a maximum of 18 months.
-As part of the program, participants have access to services including: case management, computer instruction, career counseling, financial planning services, educational workshops, access to our fitness center and social activities.
-Our goal is to support our participants while they gain the skills and resources necessary to attain permanent housing upon exiting the program, reserve adequate income to sustain long-term housing and improve their sense of self-worth and being.
+WIT is not an emergency shelter but a month-to-month lease program where participants pay rent and stay up to a maximum of 18 months.
+As part of the program, participants engage with services including: case management, computer instruction, career counseling, financial planning services, educational workshops, access to our fitness center and social activities.
+Our goal is to support our participants while they improve upon the skills and resources necessary to attain permanent housing upon exiting the program, reserve adequate income to sustain long-term housing and improve their sense of self-worth and being.

 Learn more about our Women In Transition program.

 YWCA’s Families Together (FT) program provides safe housing for families with minor children in Charlotte.